 - Good listeners and communicators

-Hersey (1955) was among the first ones who identified the role of zest in enhancing life satisfaction and sense of commitment in us.
-His argument stated that this enthusiasm is more of a ‘mental state’ rather than a character trait.
+Hersey (1955) was among the first to identify the role of zest in enhancing life satisfaction and sense of commitment.
+His argument stated that this enthusiasm is more of a mental state rather than a character trait.

 Hersey’s studies mapped how feelings of zest could rise and fall, making someone feel highly motivated on some days and unproductive on the others.
-Although his findings found great value initially, with growing evidence showing how some people are naturally more enthusiastic than others, Hersey’s theory was overruled by the concept of zest being an elementary character strength or trait (Park, Peterson, and Seligman, 2004).
+With growing evidence that some people are naturally more enthusiastic than others, Hersey’s theory was replaced by the idea that zest is an elementary character strength or trait (Park et al., 2004).

-Psychological well-being is associated with all aspects of our living.
-A peaceful mind ensures better performance at work, happier family relationships, and improved physical health (Wright and Bonett, 2007; Wright, Bonett, and Sweeney, 1993; Wright and Cropanzano, 2000, 2004; Wright, Cropanzano, and Denney, 2002).
+Psychological wellbeing is associated with all aspects of life.
+A peaceful mind ensures better performance at work, happier family relationships, and improved physical health (Wright & Bonett, 2007; Wright et al., 1993; Wright & Cropanzano, 2000, 2004; Wright et al., 2002).

-Zest as a character strength impacts directly on all these areas of living, and this is the reason most organizations and educational institutions today target on promoting and building a zestful attitude among its members, including students (Pennix et al., 2001).
+Zest impacts these areas of living directly, and this is why most organizations and educational institutions today aim to promote and build a zestful attitude among their members, including students (Pennix et al., 2001).